Details: Starting salary commensurate with experience.

 • The ability to travel, mostly within state.

 Education/Experience: Combination of education and experience demonstrating sufficient competency to fulfill position duties and responsibilities.
 Prior experience working with youth required.
-Prior supervisory experience required.
 Workforce development experience a plus.
 Bachelor’s degree a plus.

-Skills/Qualities: Creative, forward-thinking, problem-solver with relationship-building skills as well as expert technical/analytical skills, including evaluation and reporting.
+Skills/Qualities: Creative, forward-thinking, problem-solver with relationship-building skills as well as technical skills such as data entry.
 Excellent communication skills, both written and oral required.
 Strong interpersonal skills and ability to take initiative required.
-Multilingual preferred.
+Multilingual strongly preferred.

 Excellent benefits including health care, dental, life insurance, short-term and long-term disability, 403(b) plan, holiday, sick and vacation time.

 Bilingual English/Spanish skills a plus.